Republic Day Sale: Get Upto 35% OFF on Live Training! Offer Ending in

 What are Strings in C?

 A string is a sequence of characters. e.g. "ScholarHat".
 Many programming languages like Java have a data type known as a string for storing string values.
 In C, a string is stored as an array of characters.
-You have to use char data type and make an array of characters to create a string.
+You have to use char data type and create an array of characters for a string.
 The string is terminated with a null character '\0'.

-A string is represented using double quotes, ("") or single quotes ('').
+Strings in C are represented using double quotes ("") or single quotes ('').
 Whenever an array of characters e.g. c[10] gets created, the compiler implicitly appends '\0' at the end of the string.

 strings in c programming